benjilu/forestError/README.md

 # conditional prediction intervals, and conditional empirical error
 # distribution functions for the test observations
 test.errors <- quantForestError(rf, Xtrain, Xtest, alpha = 0.05)

+# do the same as above but this time in parallel
+test.errors <- quantForestError(rf, Xtrain, Xtest, alpha = 0.05,
+                                n.cores = 4, par.over = "train")
 ```

 ### License